nryberg/analytic-kata/README.md

 Simple bar charts and line graphs can bring to life stories that capture the imagination of your viewers and change the world.
 Or at the very least, avoid the dreaded "Sea of Numbers" problem.

+### Tell

+#### Share

+You were taught to share at a young age, team building encourages sharing.
+Why should this be any different?
+The formats are often simple - Excel thrives at this point, with PDF's shortly behind.
+Getting the data to a useful and accessible location can be a little tricky.

+#### Write a story

+There's a blurry line between humanity and storytelling.
+Assemble your great anlaytics in a way that can change the world around you.
+This is truly black belt level work, but it's also the most important thing you can do with data.

+Algorithms are fine and dandy, but if they don't make sense, you can't fix things.

 Choice of Analytic Tools
 ===